Charles Stanhope, 3rd Earl Stanhope

-Charles Stanhope, 3rd Earl Stanhope, aka Charles Mahon, 3rd Earl Stanhope, FRS (3 August 1753 – 15 December 1816), was a British statesman, inventor, and scientist.
+Charles Stanhope, 3rd Earl Stanhope, FRS (3 August 1753 – 15 December 1816), at one time referred to as Charles Mahon, was a British statesman, inventor, and scientist.
 He was the father of Lady Hester Stanhope and brother-in-law of William Pitt the Younger.
 He is sometimes confused with an exact contemporary of his, Charles Stanhope, 3rd Earl of Harrington.

 Early life

 The son of Philip Stanhope, 2nd Earl Stanhope, he was educated at Eton and the University of Geneva.
-While in Geneva, he devoted himself to the study of mathematics under Georges-Louis Le Sage, and acquired from Switzerland an intense love of liberty.
+Whilst in Geneva he devoted himself to the study of mathematics under Georges-Louis Le Sage, and acquired from Switzerland an intense love of liberty.